-Opioid deaths remained high for 2019 with a total of 143.
-The range of opioid related deaths over the past five years is 136 to 159 with an average of 144 deaths.
+Opioid deaths were at a record high for 2020 with a total of 180.
+The range of opioid related deaths over the past five years is 136 to 180 with an average of 148 deaths.
 Figure 35 provides the count of opioid related deaths broken down into four categories (Fentanyl, Heroin, Oxycodone, and Other Opioids).